Plutus Flow - Statistical OBV Analysis¶

 - OBV rising but price flat for 2+ weeks: Possible artificial/HFT volume

 Remember: Plutus Flow (OBV) measures cumulative volume flow to identify accumulation and distribution.
 It works best when: (1) Real volume data exists (stocks, futures, major crypto), (2) Normal participation levels (regular market hours), (3) Trending or transitioning markets (not sideways chop), (4) Appropriate timeframes (1H+ for best signal quality), (5) Divergences are confirmed with price action.
-OBV tells you IF smart money is accumulating/distributing.
+OBV tells you IF accumulation/distribution is occurring.
 It doesn't tell you WHEN the market will respond to that accumulation.
-The best trades combine Plutus divergence (volume context) + Pentarch signal (timing) + Janus Atlas level (location) for complete picture.
+The best setups combine Plutus divergence (volume context) + Pentarch event (timing) + Janus Atlas level (location) for complete picture.

 Q: What is On-Balance Volume (OBV)?¶